-Genuine saving faith is a personal attachment to Christ, be it thought a combination of two ideas-reliance on Christ and commitment to Him.
+Genuine saving faith is a personal attachment to Christ.
+It combines two ideas-reliance on Christ as well as commitment to Him.
 Saving faith involves personally depending on the finished work of Christ's sacrifice as the only basis for forgiveness of sin and entrance into heaven.
 But saving faith is also a personal commitment of one's life to following Christ in obedience to His commands.

 In his discussion of favoritism, James argued for genuineness, and warned of superficial self-deception.
-The larger issue is the whole matter of faith in God.
-James wrote this section to challenge his readers to examine the vitality of their faith in God.
+On the whole matter of faith in God, James wrote this section to challenge his readers to examine the vitality of their faith in God.

 Were they really putting their faith into practice, applying their beliefs to their behavior?
 Their preferential treatment of some people raised this question in James' mind.
 Hearing God's Word (James 1:22-25) and talking about God's Word do not substitute for doing God's Word.